arupdas0825/quiz-web/README.md

 The project is built using **React.js** with a beautiful **Glassmorphism / Liquidmorphism** UI design, featuring animated gradient backgrounds and fully responsive layouts for both desktop and mobile devices.

+Each subject now includes **15 dedicated code-based questions** (output prediction, error finding, concept identification from code snippets) in addition to theory MCQs — making the exam more practical and skill-oriented.

 > 💡 This project was also implemented as a **Java Swing desktop application** (separate repository) and later upgraded to a full web application for broader accessibility.

 ---